julyndav/SQL/Medicaid Client Database/README.md

 # IA Client Medicaid Database

-## Project overview:
 <i>Due to the sensitive nature of the underlying data, screenshots in this repository have been blurred or masked.</i>

 This project is a Microsoft Access database designed to centralize Medicaid client billing, improve reporting accuracy, and streamline monthly service tracking for case managers and administrative staff.
+All screenshots in this repository have been blurred or masked due to sensitive client data.

+## Project overview:
-I designed and optimized the database to replace an inefficient legacy structure that relied on multiple monthly tables and duplicate data entry.
-The revised model consolidates all claim activity into a single transactional table, improves data integrity, and supports automated monthly and year-to-date reporting.
+I redesigned an inefficient legacy billing system that relied on multiple monthly tables.

-The database helps ensure:
+<b>The updated database:</b>
 <ul>
-<li>Case managers meet required monthly service quotas</li>
-<li>Clients do not exceed authorized Medicaid service units</li>
+<li>Consolidates all claim activity into a single transactional table (Transaction_TBL)</li>
+<li>Prevents duplicate monthly entries for clients via append queries with NOT EXISTS logic</li>
 <li>Billing data remains accurate, consistent, and audit-ready</li>
+ <li>Supports automated monthly and year-to-date reporting</li>
+ <li>Standardizes client demographics, authorizations, and case manager assignments</li>
 </ul>
 <p>
 In addition to billing workflow improvements, the database also standardizes demographic and authorization records, supports operational oversight, and provides a strong data foundation for future utilization and trend analysis.
 </p>

-### Key Features:
+### Key SQL and Database Features:
 <ul>
 <li>Centralized Billing Workflow – Daily entries automatically feed into monthly billing summaries, reducing manual effort and minimizing errors.</li>
 <li>User-Friendly Entry Forms – Custom forms and sub-forms to efficiently enter, update, and validate client records and service data.</li>